JasonXu314/bs-alg/README.md

 ---

 To play a game you need to write a function that returns an array of 2 integers that represent coordinates on the board to attack.
+Your enemy will be playing with a randomly generated game board.
 Design a strategy to find and sink all the enemy's ships before they sink yours.
 Write this function in `task2.js`;

 The file has an empty function included for you to write your implementation the function accepts 3 arguments.
 These arguments provide useful data for you to inform your guesses.